[ Updated Jan 17, 2023 ]

 How to benefit from the add-on?

 The most important advantage is that with the FBsync add-on you can target any users from any systems in Facebook and Instagram.
-This is important because Facebook is still the #1 marketing channel for a lot of companies and also for many affiliate marketers – even if some experts already declared these platforms dead.
+This is important because Facebook marketing is still the #1 channel for a lot of companies and also for many affiliate marketers—even if some experts already declared these platforms dead.
 They just work.

 Moreover it is super important to target the right people – those who you actually want to reach.
-The advantage is that you can reach more specific users if you take the contacts from your email platform, your CRM system, your database, and of course Google Analytics.
+The advantage is that you can reach more specific users if you take the contacts from your email platform, your CRM software, your database, and of course Google Analytics.
 With Google Analytics you can create highly specific user segments.
 And with the FBsync add-on, you can target them on Facebook, too.

 You may think that it’s kind of a workaround because you can reach the same with Facebook Pixel.
 And you’re right!
 Especially if you’re not using Google Analytics or any other analysis platform.
 But if you’re using an analysis platform, then you need to track everything twice: once on Facebook and once using the analysis tool.
 And that’s a lot of work.
 Both for you and for your developers.
 That’s why this way isn’t a workaround in fact.
 It’s the best way to sync your user segments to Facebook Custom Audiences.

 Now that you went through the tutorial, it’s over to you!
+And join the Supermetrics partner program to earn 20% recurring commissions from each sale.
+If you haven’t already.

 About Michaela Linhart